puppetlabs/trapperkeeper-webserver-jetty9/examples/ring_app/README.md

 This example demonstrates how to create a simple set of web services which both depend upon a hit counter service for generating content.
-When run, this code will attach two endpoints, `/bert` and `/ernie` which will generate a simple block of HTML that displays seperate hit counters for each service.
+When run, this code will attach two endpoints, `/bert` and `/ernie` which will generate a simple block of HTML that displays separate hit counters for each service.

 All code needed to execute this example is located in `examples/ring_app`.
 The Clojure code is contained in the `example_services.clj` file.